Graduate and Professional School

 Letters of Recommendation

-Graduate schools may ask for several academic and/or professional references to advocate for your candidacy.
+Graduate schools may ask for several academic references to support your application.
 Below are some tips:

 • Choose teachers and supervisors who know and can speak to your best skills and strengths.